BlakeZurman/BlakeZurman/README.md

 ## Hi there, welcome to My Data Science Portfolio!

-My name is Blake Zurman, I'm an ambitious Data Science graduate student at Syracuse University with a strong foundation in Statistical Analysis, Machine Learning, and Data Visualization.
+My name is Blake Zurman, I'm an ambitious Data Scientist for the Pinellas County Property Appraisers office.
+I earned my masters in Data Science from Syracuse University with a strong foundation in Statistical Analysis, Machine Learning, and Data Visualization.
-My background is in Applied Computational Mathematics, with an emphasis on Mathematical Modeling, Financial Math, and Computer Science.
+My background is in Applied Computational Mathematics (FSU), with an emphasis on Mathematical Modeling, Financial Math, and Computer Science.
 My portfolio includes Data Science projects intended to showcase the intersection of my abilities, and my passions.

 ## About me
-I'm pursuing an MIS in Data Science at Syracuse University, with a projected graduation date of summer 2025.
+I reviceved my MS in Applied Data Science from Syracuse University in the summer of 2025.
-I received my Bachelors in Applied Computational Mathematics at Florida State University in the spring 2024.
+I received my Bachelors in Applied Computational Mathematics from Florida State University in the spring of 2024.
 I'm a passionate musician in my spare time.

 ## What You'll Find Here